 - It is the brain that controls; what a person thinks and feels, how a person learns different skills, how a person remembers skills and information, the way a person talks, and the way a person moves.

-- Brain also controls functions in our body we are less aware of, such as heart beating, breathing, and digestion of food.
+- The brain also controls functions in our body we are less aware of, such as heart beating, breathing, and digestion of food.

 - In short, the brain is the command center of our body.